Mandalay Central Prison: History

-The prison was built in 1992 by the State Law and Order Restoration Council, the ruling military junta, to replace a pre-colonial jail inside Mandalay Palace, amid domestic unrest following the 8888 Uprising.
+A new prison was built in 1992 by the State Law and Order Restoration Council, the ruling military junta, to replace a pre-colonial jail inside Mandalay Palace, amid domestic unrest following the 8888 Uprising.
 The prison's half-spoke wheel design has been used as a reference model for subsequent prison designs in the country.

 In April 2008, 5 inmates at the prison were charged with murder after Kyaw Myo Thu, an inmate was found dead in a jail cell.
-In the aftermath of the 2021 Myanmar coup d'etat, Obo Prison has been used to house numerous political prisoners.
+In the aftermath of the 2021 Myanmar coup d'état, Obo Prison has been used to house numerous political prisoners.
 In August 2022, several prisoners were shot for staging a hunger strike, in response to the high-profile execution of anti-coup political activists, including Kyaw Min Yu and Phyo Zeyar Thaw.

+In March 2025, Mandalay was struck by the 2025 Myanmar earthquake.
+Obo Prison was severely damaged, and several buildings incurred significant structural damage.
+At least 64 inmates, including 41 political prisoners, were killed.